cosmos/ibc/spec/ics-3-connection-semantics/README.md

 The opening handshake subprotocol serves to initialize roots of trust for two chains on each other and negotiate an agreeable connection version.

-Generally, this subprotocol need not be permissioned (any user can start the protocol with `CONNOPENINIT`), modulo anti-spam measures.
+This subprotocol need not be permissioned, modulo anti-spam measures.

 ![Opening Handshake](opening_handshake.png)